Mortimer333/Dito/FEATURES.md

 - [DONE] events and {{}}
 - [DONE] passing html to the inside of element will result in rendering it inside of it
 - [DONE] allow choosing where to put injected html
+- [REMOVED] allow to retrieve on force and use saved components from localStorage - just call without force; force is made explicitly to not use localStorage
 - [REMOVED] templates: - Not needed, just create sperate component
   - reusable in component
   - have their own scope